What we know about Syria's chemical weapons

 It's less toxic than nerve agent VX but it's extremely volatile.
 It mixes easily with water -- symptoms can be brought on by drinking or even touching a contaminated water supply.
 It can also contaminate food and clothing.

-Its effects depend on the degree and manner of exposure, says the US Centers for Disease Control and Prevention (CDC.)
+Its effects depend on the degree and manner of exposure, says the US Centers for Disease Control and Prevention.

 In liquid form, symptoms are likely to appear a few minutes to a few hours after exposure, but the effect is almost instantaneous when it's an odorless gas.
 Then, victims can experience symptoms within seconds.